bhaswata08/ParhAI-Data-Science/README.md

-# ParhAI-Data-Science
+# PadhAI-Data-Science
-Personal notes and reference materials for PardAI series on Data Science
+Personal notes and reference materials for PadhAI series on Data Science